-- 2 The Compensation Committee shall deliberate on the following matters and report to the Board of Directors: - (1) Evaluation of the performance of Directors (full-time) and Executive Officers of the Company and its principal business subsidiaries; and - (2) The compensation system for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries and the level of compensation for Directors (full-time) and Executive Officers of the Company and its principal business subsidiaries.
+2 The Compensation Committee shall deliberate on the following matters and report to the Board of Directors: (1) Evaluation of the performance of Directors and Executive Officers of the Company, as well as the president of its principal business subsidiaries.

+(2) The compensation and level for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries and the level of compensation for Directors (full-time) and Executive Officers of the Company and its principal business subsidiaries.